eove/orca/docs/README.md

 > [!CAUTION]
 > The parts that need the most attention are highlighted with caution alerts like this one.

-To create your `Exploitation manual` run :
+To generate and display the default `exploitation manual` in a web-browser, run:
 ```shell
 mdbook build --open
 ```